 - Choose sizes: Pint for breakfast & salads, Quart for soups or larger portions

-- Keep it fresh: Always seal tightly and store in a cool place.
+- Keep fresh: Always seal tightly and store in a cool place

-- Boost sustainability: Reuse Ball Jars instead of single-use plastics
+- Boost sustainability: Reuse Ball Jars instead of single-use plastic

-- Motivation: Beautiful glasses in the refrigerator automatically motivate us – we love the view in the morning!
+- Motivation: Beautiful jars in the fridge automatically motivate you – we love the sight in the morning!

-For a direct start to meal prep in a jar, the shop offers Ball Jars in various sizes, sets and with practical accessories – delivered from Augsburg.
+For a direct start into meal prep in a jar, Ball Jars are available in various sizes, sets, and with practical accessories in the shop – delivered from Augsburg.

-PS: The glasses can simply go in the dishwasher, but the lids need to be washed by hand to ensure they last as long as possible.
+PS: The jars can simply go in the dishwasher, but the lids require classic handwashing to ensure they last as long as possible.